If you a first-time homebuyer, there are many loan programs available to you. This post…

 Instead, multiply your monthly gross revenue by.38%.
 After that, deduct all of your monthly expenses.
 What’s left over should be the maximum mortgage payment you can afford, with some going into savings just in case.
 You’ll be able to make your house payment from your saved money without having to scramble.)

-Tip: If you are not sure “how much house you can afford”, calculate how much home you can afford with our home affordability calculator.
+Tip: If you are not sure “how much house you can afford”, our mortgage calculator can help – home affordability calculator.

 2. Thinking You Don’t Have Enough for the Down Payment

-Many “could be” First Time Home buyers hold off in applying for a mortgage, wasting thousands of dollars by continuing to pay rent when they could be financing their own home.
+Many “could be” first-time home buyer hold off in applying for a mortgage, wasting thousands of dollars by continuing to pay rent when they could be financing their own home.
 It’s reasonable to be hesitant if you feel unprepared but think again if you’re worried about saving for the customary 20% down payment.

 Most FTHBs can qualify for a mortgage that doesn’t have the typical 20% down payment of a mortgage.
 As long as you pay private mortgage insurance (PMI) to safeguard the lender’s investment, you are eligible to qualify for a Conventional loan or FHA loan and put as little as a 3.0 to 3.5 down payment on the home of your dreams.
 Assuming you have an acceptable debt-to-income ratio that meets the programs guidelines.